Carbnwo/Digit-recognition-with-Tensorflow/README.md

 # Digit-recognition-with-Tensorflow

+This is a project that i've made during my Msc at Skema.

-Creating the CNN model in "CNN_Training_test.ipynb"
+I created the CNN model in "CNN_Training_test.ipynb"

-Deploying it in "CNN_Deployment.ipynb"
+Then, deploying it in "CNN_Deployment.ipynb"